 Helping offline kids access great educational and learning resources without an internet connection.

-The Endless OS Foundation has partnered with Common Sense and Learning Equality to launch the Endless Key initiative for the 2020–21 school year.
+The Endless OS Foundation has partnered with Common Sense and Learning Equality to launch the Endless Key initiative for the 2020 / 2021 / 2022 school years and beyond.
 Read the press release to learn more about our collaborative project launch.